Steps after submitting your application

 Once your application is accepted, we will send you a confirmation and issue a certificate, if applicable.

-Note that a certificate can only be issued as of the date Corporations Canada received your complete application or at any later date if you indicate it in your correspondence when submitting all the required documents and fees.
+Note that this certificate can only be issued as of the date Corporations Canada received your complete application or at any later date that you requested in writing when submitting all the required documents and fees.

-If it's currently within the defined processing time, you can assume your application is still being processed and you don't need to contact us.
+If the specified processing time has not ended yet, you can assume your application is still being processed and you don't need to contact us.

-If Corporations Canada does not respond to your application within the defined time period, a reimbursement could apply (see Remission Policy of Corporations Canada).
+If we do not respond to your application within the specified time frame, you could be entitled to a reimbursement (see Remission Policy of Corporations Canada).